 That last step marks the transition from doing to resting - the same way Savasana (Corpse Pose) closes a physical practice.
 The kitchen is done for the day.

 A calm kitchen isn't a personality type or a perfectly styled space.
-It's a set of small, repeatable habits: prepare before you cook, plan ahead, clean as you go, match recipes to your energy, and close the space with intention.
-These are the same principles of presence and preparation that make a yoga practice sustainable.
-You don't need to overhaul your kitchen or your personality — start with one habit and let the rest follow.
+It's a handful of small, repeatable habits - prep before you cook, plan a little, clean as you go, pick recipes that match your energy, close the room down at night.
+The same presence and preparation that keep a yoga practice sustainable, in other words.
+You don't need to overhaul your kitchen or your personality - start with one habit and let the rest follow.